Hearing the Future 2026

 BIOGRAPHY

 Mason DeVault is a senior at Rex Putnam High School and an esteemed trumpet player among various ensembles.
-He plays in various youth orchestras in the area, and love shaving the chance to play music made by fellow colleagues.
-Outside of music, loves love to go mountain biking with friends, especially when the temperature is warmer.
+He plays in various youth orchestras in the area, and loves sharing the chance to play music made by fellow colleagues.
+Outside of music, Mason loves to go mountain biking with friends, especially when the temperature is warmer.
 After graduation, Mason will attend Portland State University and major in in musical performance.
 He also hopes to fill his schedule with composition classes though, as he intends to do a dual major in composition and performance, continuing his journey in the field of music.

 PROGRAM NOTES FROM THE COMPOSER

-My piece is called “The Wooden Boat,” a smaller piece which comes from my small ensemble suite “The Boats of Japan” - an exhibition of boats during the Edo period of Japan.
+My piece is called The Wooden Boat, a smaller piece which comes from my small ensemble suite “The Boats of Japan” - an exhibition of boats during the Edo period of Japan.
 In creation, I was visually aided with the examination of the ukiyo-e art style - a style uniquely famous through creations like “The Wave.”
 The piece itself uses only one melodic sequence which it diverts from and comes back to, focusing rather on the color of the chords provided.
 These portray a boat floating among the waves with little direction.

 Juniper Hanson